b0bcarlson/word-data/README.md

 ## process.php
 This part of the project is not yet complete.
 Using the input data, this script will choose what words (or phrases) are significant.
 The idea is that you can insert a string to get a general idea of what the topic is.

+## gen.php
+This is a work in progress, see the commits for more information.
+The end result will be to use the data to create sentences.